gomorpheus/morpheus-docs/provisioning/instances/managing_instances.rst

   Adds a database slave in the Instance.
 Change Master
   Changes the database Master node in an Instance.
+Clone to Template (VMware)
+  Creates a new VMware Template from the Instance with corresponding |morpheus| Virtual Image record.

 ..
 TIP:: Scrolling down in the Actions dropdown may be necessary to see all options.